oneclickvirt/oneclickvirt.github.io/docs/en/guide/pve/pve_macos.md

 ## Prerequisites

-System and hardware configuration requirements --> Environment detection
+System and hardware configuration requirements left bar --> Configuration requirements

 You can only set up a MacOS virtual machine when the environment detection confirms that the host machine supports KVM nested virtualization.
 Otherwise, it will be detected by hardware and cannot be set up.